 What They Take (and What They Don’t)

-Most services will take:
+Most junk removal services will take:

 - Old furniture (couches, mattresses, dressers)